PharmEasy Blog

 Foods to Avoid

-High on preservatives and salt, canned foods make your bloating and cramping worse than ever.
+High on preservatives and salt, canned foods make your bloating worse than ever16

 2. Coffee

-Coffee connoisseurs would be grieved to know that caffeine intake during your periods can trigger stress and anxiety making you feel irritable and disturbed throughout the day.
-In addition, coffee increases water retention in the body thereby promoting bloating which can be discomforting and counteractive if you are looking for foods that reduce period pain.
+Coffee connoisseurs would be grieved to know that caffeine intake during your periods can trigger stress and anxiety, making you feel irritable and disturbed throughout the day17.
+In addition, coffee increases water retention in the body thereby promoting bloating, which can be discomforting and counteractive if you are looking for foods that reduce period pain.
 Although cutting out coffee can cause withdrawal symptoms leading to headaches and migraines, sticking to just one or two cups can be the next best solution.

 I would advocate incorporating foods rich in calcium into your diet if you want to manage pain during your period.
 Some great options may include beans, almonds, and dark green leafy vegetables like spinach and kale.
 These foods are not only delicious but might also provide a good amount of calcium.
 By including these calcium-rich foods in your diet, you will possibly be supporting your overall well-being, including your menstrual health.